SAVI SCOUT® BREAST LOCALIZATION AND SURGICAL GUIDANCE SYSTEM

 St. Vincent is the first in Indiana to offer breast surgery patients the SAVI SCOUT® breast localization and surgical guidance system.
 The goal of breast-conserving surgery is to remove all detectable cancer cells.
 SCOUT is designed for use by surgeons and radiologists to precisely locate and guide the removal of a tumor during a lumpectomy or surgical biopsy procedure, making breast cancer surgery easier for women.

-The FDA-cleared SCOUT system features micro-impulse radar to detect a reflector that is placed at the tumor site up to seven days before a lumpectomy or surgical biopsy.
+The FDA-cleared SCOUT system features micro-impulse radar to detect a reflector that is placed at the tumor site up to 30 days before a lumpectomy or surgical biopsy.
 During the procedure, the surgeon scans the breast using the SCOUT handpiece, which emits infrared light and a micro-impulse signal to detect the location of the reflector.

 Real-time audible and visual indicators assist the surgeon in accurately locating the reflector, along with the target tissue.
 This higher level of localization precision allows the surgeon to plan a surgical approach resulting in less tissue being removed during surgery, increasing the potential for better cosmetic outcomes.

 The ability to precisely locate a tumor enables surgeons to increase the probability of complete cancer removal and reduce the likelihood of needing follow-up surgeries – a huge advantage for breast cancer patients.

 WHAT IS THE SAVI SCOUT BREAST LOCALIZATION AND SURGICAL GUIDANCE SYSTEM?

 SCOUT® is an FDA cleared medical device that uses radar technology to help your surgeon locate and remove target tissue during surgery.